 Sardinia's road network is very good.
 It's better to move around the island by car or motor bike as transports are not very present (except for the train line "trenino verde").
 In some parts of Sardinia, it is not uncommon to see wild pigs, cows or goats cross the road.

-By plane: Olbia, Cagliari and Alghero airports By train: Olbia, Porto Torres, Cagliari and Arbatax harbours
+By plane: Olbia, Cagliari and Alghero airports By boat: Olbia, Porto Torres, Cagliari and Arbatax harbours